The Three Musketeers: Plot

 Cardinal Richelieu offers D'Artagnan a career in his guards' ranks.
 Dreading the prospect of losing his friends, D'Artagnan refuses despite understanding that his career prospects diminish as a result.
 With their regiments, D'Artagnan and the three musketeers are ordered to the Siege of La Rochelle.
 There, the four friends survive two assassination attempts by Milady's agents.
 The would-be assassins die in the process.

 At an inn, Athos overhears Richelieu asking Milady to murder Buckingham, whose support is critical to the Protestant rebels at La Rochelle.
 Richelieu gives her his order absolving the bearer from any responsibility, but Athos takes the order from her.
 To get time to secretly consult with his friends, Athos bets that he, D'Artagnan, Porthos, and Aramis will hold the recaptured St. Gervais bastion against the rebels for an hour next morning.
 They resist for an hour and a half before retreating, killing a dozen Rochelaise in the process, which adds to their legend.
 They warn the Queen and Lord de Winter about Milady's plan to assassinate Buckingham.
-Milady is imprisoned on arrival in England, but seduces her puritan guard, Felton, (Note: A fictionalization of the real John Felton.) and persuades him to allow her to escape and to kill Buckingham himself.
+Milady is imprisoned on arrival in England, but seduces her puritan guard, Felton, (Note: A fictionalization of John Felton, Buckingham's assassin) and persuades him to allow her to escape and to kill Buckingham himself.

 D'Artagnan is informed that the Queen has rescued Constance from prison.
 He gets a permission to take her from a convent where the Queen sent her to hide.

 Upon her return to France, Milady hides, coincidentally, in the convent where Constance is hiding.
 The naïve Constance clings to Milady who pretends to be another victim of the Cardinal's intrigues.
 Seeking revenge on D'Artagnan, Milady poisons Constance before he arrives to rescue her.
 The musketeers catch Milady before she reaches Richelieu.
 Summoning a local executioner, they put Milady on trial, sentence her to death, and have her executed.
 The executioner reveals that it was he who branded Milady as a felon years before after she, a young nun at the time, seduced and then abandoned his brother, a local priest.

 When the four friends return to the Siege of La Rochelle, Richelieu's Guards arrest D’Artagnan.
 D'Artagnan gives the Cardinal the secret order absolving the bearer of any responsibility which Athos had taken from Milady.
 Impressed with D'Artagnan's candor and secretly glad to be rid of Milady upon hearing of her past crimes, Richelieu destroys the order and writes a new one, giving the bearer a promotion to lieutenant in Tréville's company, leaving the name blank.
 D'Artagnan offers the letter to his three friends in turn, but each refuses it; Athos because it is beneath him, Porthos because he is retiring to marry his wealthy mistress, and Aramis because he is joining the priesthood.
 D'Artagnan, though heartbroken and full of regrets, receives the promotion he had coveted.